localstack/docs/content/en/tutorials/ephemeral-application-previews/index.md

 - Checks out the repository from GitHub.
 - Installs necessary dependencies.
-- Deploys the application on LocalStack using a GitHub Action Runner.
-- Packages the application to generate an application preview.
+- Deploys the application on a ephemeral LocalStack Instance using a GitHub Action Runner to generate a sharable application preview.

 To begin, fork the [LocalStack sample repository](https://github.com/localstack-samples/sample-notes-app-dynamodb-lambda-apigateway) on GitHub.
 If you're using GitHub's `gh` CLI, fork and clone the repository with this command: